 New York City’s honking yellow cabs are iconic, and no one leaves London without a ride on a red double-decker bus.
 The motorized iconic equivalency in Italy is a Vespa.
 If you’ve read any romance novels set in Italy, you’ve heard of them.
 The stylish little scooters have also been featured many times on the silver screen.
 Audry Hepburn, scarf flying in the wind, buzzed around with Gregory Peck on one in Roman Holiday.
 And Anita Ekberg toured Italy’s streets on a Vespa in La Dolch Vita.

-The list of Italy’s contribution to the world of art is seemingly infinite, so much so, the words art and Italy are practically synonymous.
+The list of Italy’s contributions to the world of art is seemingly infinite, so much so, the words art and Italy are practically synonymous.
 Italy’s Michelangelo, Leonardo Da Vinci, Caravaggio, Bernini, and Titian are among the most celebrated artists of all time.
 The reason?
 Possibly because during the Renaissance era, everyone was happy and loaded with cash after years of oppression.
 The wealthy sought promising artists for commissioning to do nothing but paint.
 So paint they did.
 And today museums, churches, and other buildings in Italy are filled with their work.

 Gelato means ice cream in English, but don’t be fooled.
 This cold Italian treat is made in a different way.
 Gelato is not quite as cold as ice cream straight from the freezer; it’s served 10 to 20 degrees warmer.
 Less air is introduced into the mixture while it’s freezing than ice cream.
 The result is a softer and silkier frozen desert with more flavor.
-Gelato is also lowe in fat and doesn’t use egg yolk in the recipe.
+Gelato is also low in fat and doesn’t use egg yolk in the recipe.
 The main ingredients are 3.25 percent milk, sugar, and nut or fruit puree.
 Gelato is available everywhere, but chances are, it won’t taste the same as the authentic version you’ll get at a gelato shop in Italy.